Maxi Biancucchi: Bahia

 He and his brother Emanuel joined Bahia on 9 January 2014.

 Ceará

-He started playing for Ceará on 16 January 2017.
+Biancucchi started playing for Ceará on 16 January 2017.

 Personal life

-He is the cousin of Paris Saint-Germain forward Lionel Messi (the son of his mother's sister) and the older brother of Emanuel Biancucchi of Vila Nova in Brazil.
-He is also nicknamed "El primo de Messi" (Messi's cousin).
+He is the cousin of Lionel Messi (the son of his mother's sister) and as a result is often nicknamed El primo de Messi ("Messi's cousin").
+He is the older brother of Emanuel Biancucchi of Vila Nova in Brazil.